 Do this for at least 2 minutes.

-The massage gun utilizes percussion therapy to alleviate pain and aid in the treatment of plantar fasciitis.
+A massage gun utilizes percussion therapy to alleviate pain and aid in the treatment of plantar fasciitis.
 With 4-5 attachment heads and 4-speed options, you can tailor it to your specific needs.

 Run the massage gun back and forth along the muscle fibers in your upper back.
 Perform this exercise on each section of your back for 10 seconds.
 Remember, a gun with better ergonomics will do a better job.
 If you're doing it yourself, use the round attachment head.
 If you have a helping hand, they can help you get the greatest results by using the flathead.

 Pushing directly on the piriformis muscle for more than three seconds is not recommended.
-Furthermore, moving the massage gun directly on the piriformis will irritate the piriformis.
+Moving the massage gun directly on the piriformis will irritate the muscle.
 As a result, your sciatic nerve will bear the brunt of the pain.
-So relax and let your massage gun do the work; no more pressure is needed.
+Relax and let your massage gun do the work on surrounding muscles.